 It's always wonderful to have a book recommendation and discuss it with friends - and if a relaxed dinner is possible too then this sounds perfect!
 The Hong Kong Ladies Circle Book Club was launched in February 2018.
 It meets monthly - usually on the first Monday of every month.
 If you would like to be added to the mailing list then please register your interest below and you will be informed of the latest books to be reviewed and how to register your interest to attend.

-The ladies of the HK Ladies Circle Book Circle will be meeting to discuss and review He Said She Said by Erin Kelly on Monday 6th May and I Invited Her In by Adele Parks on Monday 3rd June and Vox by Christina Dalcher on Monday 8th July.
+The ladies of the HK Ladies Circle Book Circle will be meeting to discuss and review I Invited Her In by Adele Parks on Monday 3rd June and Vox by Christina Dalcher on Monday 8th July.

 The books we have reviewed so far ....